- What is Mine Exploration?

 Caves are fascinating natural formations.
 They give a unique insight into the geomorphological processes that shape the earth.
 They do, however, lack the rich industrial archaeology of mines.
 Combining the thrill of underground exploration with a hands-on appreciation the incredible history of mining, is what makes mine exploration unique.

-This is the first time that genuine mine exploration has been available to the public in Cornwall.
-There are a few places where you can visit some small show mines and enjoy a short underground tour.
+Our tours are the only genuine mine exploration adventures available to the public in Cornwall.
+Furthermore, we are the only providers of mine exploration in the entire south of England!
+There are a few places in Cornwall where you can visit some small show mines and enjoy a short underground tour.
 This is not what we are offering!
 This is the first time it is possible to journey deep into an authentic tin mine and enjoy the thrill of mine exploration, and all the adventure that entails.
 There are no fixed light, no frills, just real mine exploration.

 Mine exploration in Cornwall has been going on since there were mines.
 Many of the first mine explorers were ex-miners.
 They knew how the mines worked, and they were aware of the dangers.
 Some were just re-visiting their former places of work.
 Mine exploration remains an activity that should only be carried out by properly trained and equipped individuals.